-- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered extended hours on a Tuesday, Thursday and Friday evening until 8pm for patients who could not attend during normal opening hours. - Appointments could be made by phone, on line or by visiting the practice.
-The practice offered online booking for appointments and requesting prescriptions.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - The practice offered extended hours appointments on a Monday evening until 8pm. - The local GP alliance had seven sites across the borough with GP and Nurse appointments outside of normal hours (Monday to Friday 6.30pm-8pm, Saturdays/Sundays/bank holidays from 10am-4pm).
+This was so patients could access a convenient appointment outside the practices' opening times.